 Master’s Programs in Educational Curriculum and Instruction

-The Department of Curriculum, Instruction, and Special Education offers a Master of Education (M.Ed.) in elementary education or Master of Arts in Teaching (MAT) degree in secondary education.
-The program of study at the master's degree level is designed to increase the professional competency of the classroom teacher and to provide the coursework necessary to meet standards of teaching licensure at this advanced level.
-The master's degree programs require admission to a particular program, completion and submission of the application form for a master's degree at least one semester in advance of the date of graduation, successful completion of the comprehensive examination, and completion of all coursework requirements.
+The Department of Curriculum, Instruction, and Special Education offers a Master of Education (M.Ed.) or Master of Arts in Teaching (MAT) degree in elementary education and secondary education.
+The program of study at the master’s degree level is designed to increase the professional competency of the classroom teacher and to provide the coursework necessary to meet standards of teaching licensure at this advanced level.
+The master’s degree programs require admission to a particular program, completion and submission of the application form for a master’s degree at least one semester in advance of the date of graduation, successful completion of the comprehensive examination, and completion of all coursework requirements.

-Admission to master's degree programs offered in the content area of curriculum and instruction is selective.
-To be considered for regular admission to a master's degree program, an applicant must have
+Admission to master’s programs offered in the content area of curriculum and instruction is selective.
+To be considered for regular admission to a master’s degree program, an applicant must have

 - an academic record reflecting a minimum undergraduate grade point average of 3.0 (4.0 scale) for the last two years of undergraduate study;